aabarmin/homelab/README.md

     </h1>
 </div>

 Welcome to my homelab where I host useful services and websites.
-As the main compute engine I use Docker which uses all the power of the Raspberry Pi 4.
+Previously I used Docker to run all the software but next realised that it uses too much resources of the Raspberry Pi so instead of running Apache HTTP Server inside the container decided to install the `apache2` service.
+This works much better.

 ## 🛠️ Installation